 \subsection{Probabilistic structure of infinitely divisible random fields}

-As a first step, we shall need to define our random fields on a region slightly larger than the basic parameter space $M$, and so we take $\ambient$ be a bounded open set in $\bbr^{d}$, with $M\subset \ambient$.
+As a first step, we shall need to define our random fields on a region slightly larger than the basic parameter space $M$, and so, in a notation that will remain fixed throughout the paper, we take $\ambient$ be a bounded open set in $\bbr^{d}$, with $M\subset \ambient$.

 We now consider infinitely divisible random fields of the form